How to Review

 Register to review

 Anyone can review; you just need to register.
-An account also allows you to track what pages you have transcribed and reviewed on your profile page and to tag documents.
+An account also allows you to track your contribution on your profile page and to tag documents.

-If a transcription is accurate and you do not need to make any changes, click "Accept".
+If a transcription is whole and accurate and you do not need to make any changes, click "Accept".
 The page is now complete!
-You can no longer make edits, but you and other volunteers can still read the document and add tags.
+You can no longer edit, but the page is still available to read and tag.
+If you think a completed page in an active campaign can be improved, contact us to reopen it.

 Editing a transcription

 If you find errors or missing text click “Edit”.
-You can then make the changes yourself or leave it open for another volunteer to edit.
-Remember, do not make changes to the spelling, grammar, word order or punctuation of the original document.
-Do correct any mistakes made by the transcriber or complete any words they could not read, which you can.
-Click “Save” as you go to save work in progress and "Submit" when you're done.
-Another volunteer will still need to review the page.
-A page is complete when a reviewer clicks "Accept" without making changes.
+You can make changes to the text yourself or leave it "In Progress" for another volunteer.
+Correct any mistakes made by the transcriber and complete any words you can.
+Just like transcribing, click “Save” as you go and "Submit" when you're done.
+Another volunteer will need to review the page again.

 Should I add line breaks?

-Line breaks aid reviewers and other readers in comparing the transcription to the original lines of text.
-This is helpful because it allows reviewers and other readers to read across the transcription and image line-by-line.
-However, if the absence of line breaks is the only issue in a transcription, you do not need to add them.
-If you would like to, feel free!
+Line breaks aid reviewers and other readers in comparing the transcription to the lines of text in the image.
+They allow you to read across the transcription and image line-by-line.
+However, if the absence of line breaks is the only issue in a transcription, and you can review it as-is, you do not need to add them.

 Can I review my own transcriptions?

-You cannot review transcriptions you submit unless someone else edits the page and again submits it for review.
+You cannot review transcriptions you submit unless someone else edits the page and re-submits it.